Perunthalaivar Makkal Katchi

 Perunthalaivar Makkal Katchi (PTMK) is a political party in the Indian state of Tamil Nadu.

 History

-The party is floated as a forum by the nadar community who have nativity in southern Tamil Nadu.
+The party is floated as a forum by the Nadar community who are primarily found in southern-most districts of Tamil Nadu such as Thoothukudi, Tenkasi, Tirunelveli, and Kanniyakumari.
+Nadars, primarily Hindus and Christians, have traditionally supported the Congress Party, but in recent times have become a non-monolithic voting group, supporting caste-oriented parties, DMK/ADMK and the BJP in recent elections.
+The latter has seen an increasing number of Nadars joining the ranks, notably Tamilisai Soundararajan.

-The party believes and focused to get high turnouts with its vote base mainly concentrated towards the nadar's in the southern region of Tamil Nadu.
+The party believes and focused to get high turnouts with its vote base mainly concentrated towards the Nadars in the southern region of Tamil Nadu.